mrgnlabs/octane/docs/library.md

 #### signWithTokenFee

-Sign transaction by fee payer if the first instruction of transaction is a transfer of token fee and the rest instructions do not interact with fee payer's wallet.
+Sign transaction by fee payer if the first instruction of transaction is a transfer of token fee and the rest of instructions do not interact with fee payer's wallet.

 It also implements additional checks: duplicated transactions, fee payer source and failing transactions detection using simulation.